 The following email from our regular reader “Sachao” from Germany is a very inspiring success story about getting closure and your strength back after she had to face her Ex.

-What would YOU do, if you ran into your Ex continuously after returning to a small town after 6 months no-contact?
+What would YOU do, if you ran into your Ex continuously after returning to a small town after six months No-Contact?

 Please read on.

-Of course, it was a challenge: only together for 7 months and then me going away for 6 months, but I was pretty confident we would make it.
+Of course, it was a challenge: only together for seven months and then me going away for six months, but I was pretty confident we would make it.

 Before I went to France, my ex and I had a big talk: he was having doubts about me going away, and I wanted to clear it once and for all.
 I wanted to be sure that he really wanted to put in effort in our long distance relation.